 Cellular and Molecular Pediatrics (CMP)

 The goal of the CMP group is to explore and understand the mechanisms of disease before and after birth – especially related to infections.
-We study how milk and microbial factors influence development of cells and organs.
-This is done using in vitro cell and ex vivo blood and tissue studies from animals and humans.
+We study how milk and microbial factors as well as immunometabolic drugs influence cell and organ development and resistance against infections.
+This is done using in vitro cell and ex vivo blood and tissue studies from animals and humans with and without infections.
 We explain why newborns are susceptiple to infections and how to improve their health status with interventions.

 Newborn mammals are highly susceptible to infections, especially when born preterm or growth-restricted.
 Sepsis and necrotizing enterocolitis (NEC) are two important diseases.
-Optimal nutrition in early life affects health outcome, both short- and long-term.
+Optimal nutrition and gut colonization in early life affects health outcome, both short- and long-term.

-Closely related to in vivo studies in animals or humans, we use ex vivo and in vitro intestinal, blood and brain cell models to show effects of milk components on epithelial integrity and cellular immunity.
+Closely related to in vivo studies in animals or humans, we use ex vivo and in vitro intestinal, blood and brain cell models to show effects of milk components or drugs on epithelial integrity and cellular immunity.
 We use advanced -omics techniques (transcriptomics, proteomics, epigenomics) to characterize cells during development and in response to treatments.
-We also study the milk and microbial factors that are protective or detrimental.
+We also study the milk and microbial factors as well as drugs (antibiotics, immunometabolic drugs) that are protective or detrimental.

 “Coupling information from cell models, animal studies and human trials has a great potential to provide a better mechanistic understanding of diseases in newborns.
-This leads to better diagnosis, prevention and treatment of important diseases around birth” says Assistant Professor and group leader Duc Ninh Nguyen.
+This leads to better diagnosis, prevention and treatment of important diseases around birth” says Associate Professor and group leader Duc Ninh Nguyen.”